deciduously/music/post.md

 Don't worry, you don't need to have a clue how any of it works yet if some or all of this is incomprehensible.
 I sure didn't.
 I'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly in this post, and I'm not going to elaborate much on what any of the specific commands in the pipeline mean (read the linked post for that).
 By the time we're done, you'll be able to pick apart the whole thing yourself anyway.

-If you'd like the challenge of implementing this yourself from scratch, **stop right here**.
-There's something about extensively modelling a problem space that kinda takes the mystery out, you know?
-Try to build the program I described yourself in the language of your choice.
+If you'd like the challenge of implementing this yourself from scratch in your own language, **stop right here**.
 If you get stuck, this should all apply to whatever you've got going unless you've gone real funky with it - in which case, it sounds cool and you should show me.

 [¡Vámonos!](https://en.wikipedia.org/wiki/Party)